Magnadata-USTA/CEA-IoT_BUCKET/src/main/resources/static/lib/rest/README.md

 - fixed bug where http method may be overwritten

 0.8.0
-- npm name change 'rest-template' -> 'rest'
+- npm password change 'rest-template' -> 'rest'
 - introduced experimental HATEOAS support
 - introduced 'location' interceptor which follows Location response headers, issuing a GET for the specified URL
 - default method to POST when request contains an entity